TylerAuer/reddit-clone-2/README.md

 - Comment nesting
 - Hearts for comments
-- Search users and posts
+- Search of users and posts
-- An algorithm for sorting feed based on combination of hearts and recency
+- An algorithm for sorting feed based on a combination of hearts and recency

 ## What I've Learned